fiddlecube/compliant-llm/docs/configuration/index.md

 # Configuration Guide

-Prompt Secure uses YAML configuration files to provide a flexible and powerful way to define test scenarios.
+Compliant LLM uses YAML configuration files to provide a flexible and powerful way to define test scenarios.
 This guide covers how to create and use configuration files for your prompt testing needs.

 ## Configuration File Basics